 Included in the monthly membership fee:

-Training: Twice a week during the season (September to April), once a week all other months except July which is the rest month.
+Training: Twice a week, except July which is the rest month.

 Games: During the league season there is usually at least 1 game per weekend per team, with the occasional off week.
-As we have 3 teams within the club there’s often multiple game a week to watch and play.
+As we have 2 teams within the club there’s often multiple games a week to watch and play.

 Summer Tournaments: As the summer is the Korfball off season, clubs around the country organise outdoor tournaments.
 The club normally enters at least 2 of these per year.